kahalagan00/kahalagan00/README.md

 * 🎨 I’m currently learning and focusing on Full-Stack Web Development.
 * 🧍🏻 I’m looking to collaborate on Web Applications with a large user base.
 * 💬 Ask me about what I'm currently working on and what I'm interested in.
-* 🎮 My hobbies are playing Video Games and eating food from different cuisines.
+* 🎮 My hobbies are playing games and eating food from different cultures.
 * 📫 My email: joshmarinho11@gmail.com